jumbodroid/httpclient/README.md

 # httpclient

-**httpclient** is a PHP & Laravel, designed to help PHP developers build robust modern applications that interact with other applications and APIs in the backend to deliver experiences that users love.
+**httpclient** is a PHP & Laravel package, designed to help PHP developers build robust modern applications that interact with other applications and APIs in the backend to deliver experiences that users love.

 >Leverage httpclient to build modern interconnected applications for the web.